kezzhou/hha-data-ingestion/README.md

 # hha-data-ingestion

-## this repo contains a couple key components: data folder, keys folder, requirements txt, a py file, and of course this read me mark down.
+## this repo contains a couple key components: data folder, keys folder, requirements txt, a py file, and this read me md.